 Children love to draw.
 Animals are not easy to draw, but fish and other underwater creatures are not that difficult (due to their less bony structure).
 This tutorial shouldn't be difficult for children!

 Why Use Oil Pastels?

-Oil pastels allow the artist to learn to blend, mixing and shading much easily as compared to crayons or pencil colors.
-Learning oil pastels or soft pastels is fun for children because they can learn to blend theses using fingers or cotton or tissue or just by using the color itself.
-These are bright and gives very nice result.
-So I highly recommend oil pastels for children of all ages.
+Oil pastels allow the artist to learn to blend, mix, and shade much more easily as compared to crayons or pencil colors.
+Learning oil pastels or soft pastels is fun for children because they can learn to blend these using fingers or cotton or tissue or just by using the color itself.
+These are bright and give a very nice result.
+I highly recommend oil pastels for children of all ages.

 All you need is a drawing file of any size.
-Quality does not matter here because oil pastels work well on most of the surfaces.
-Keep a pencil, eraser, sharpener, and pack of oil pastel at least of 24 shades.
+Quality does not matter here because oil pastels work well on most surfaces.
+Keep a pencil, eraser, sharpener, and pack of oil pastel in at least 24 shades.
 Here we mostly buy Camel brand colors which are okay for beginners and not at all expensive.
 Any brand of oil pastels can be used here.

 - Pencil, eraser,

 - Draw a few rocks on both the right and left sides bottom of the page.

 - Draw seaweeds on both the rocks may be straight like grass or wavy.

 - Draw a few corals between the rocks to cover the space left.